MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/column-permissions.md

 # Configure column permissions

-[Table permissions](assign-entity-permissions.md) are used to apply security in portals to individual Dataverse table records.
-You can add **column permissions** to individual table columns.
-Column permissions are an optional configuration that are associated with [web roles](create-web-roles.md).
+In portals, [table permissions](assign-entity-permissions.md) are used to apply security to individual Dataverse table records.
+You can add column permissions to individual table columns.
+Column permissions are an optional configuration that you associate with [web roles](create-web-roles.md).<!--note from editor: Edit okay?-->

 > [!NOTE]
 > Column permissions are currently only applicable for [portal Web API](../web-api-overview.md) features.

 Web roles can have any number of table permissions and column permissions.
-If web role has multiple column permissions, then all column permissions are applied to the selected web role.
+If a web role has multiple column permissions, all column permissions are applied to the selected web role.<!--note from editor: I'm not sure what this means.
+Can it say "If a web role has multiple column permissions, all of those column permissions are applied to the selected web role."?
+And if that's what this means, is it really worth saying?-->

-When evaluating the permissions, table permissions are evaluated first.
-If a user has access to table then respective table's column permissions will be applied.
-If the user doesn't have access to table, then any column permissions configuration will be ignored.
+When permissions are evaluated, table permissions are evaluated first.
+If a user has access to a table, the table's column permissions will be applied.
+If the user doesn't have access to the table, any configured column permissions will be ignored.

-When no column permissions are defined, then corresponding table permissions will apply to all columns.
+When no column permissions are defined, the corresponding table permissions will apply to all columns.

 > [!Important]
 > This feature requires the following versions for starter portal package and portal host:
-> - Portal host version 9.4.1.x or later.
+> - Portal host version 9.4.1.*x* or later.
-> - Starter portal package version 9.3.2201.x or later.
+> - Starter portal package version 9.3.2201.*x* or later.

 ## Add column permissions to a web role